What is EFT – Emotional Freedom Technique (Uses, Science & My Personal Experience)

 I will talk more about the science in the following section, now let’s dive deeper into what is EFT and how it works.

-In short: EFT is a technique that is used to elicit and release deeply suppressed emotions through focusing on a specific problem, asking questions and doing series of tappings on specific points of the body while repeating positive statements.
-These are not just any spots on your body, but very specific acupuncture points, which have been known and used by the Chinese for over two thousand years in acupuncture treatments.
+In short, EFT is a technique used to elicit and release deeply suppressed emotions by focusing on a specific problem, asking questions, and performing a series of tappings on particular points of the body.
+These are not just any spots on your body, but existing acupuncture points that have been known and used by the Chinese for over two thousand years in acupuncture treatments.

 To fully comprehend how EFT (Emotional Freedom Technique) works, it is worth taking the time to understand the basics of acupuncture.